6 Reasons Why Eating Frequent Small Meals Helps You Lose Weight

 You need a balanced small meal plan to spread out your calorie needs through the day.
 It is effective in keeping your energy levels up.

 This also prevents mid-day blood sugar slump, which often leads to eating sugar laden foods – really bad for your weight loss plan.
-In fact, research shows that nibbling or eating slowly helps in improving your metabolism.

 Eating too few calories will not help you lose weight